oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

-In particular, beginning with operator version 3.3.2, specify the operator `kubernetesPlatform` Helm chart setting with value `OpenShift` when using the `OpenShift` Kubernetes platform, for example `--set "kubernetesPlatform=OpenShift"`.
+In particular, beginning with operator version 3.3.2, specify the operator `kubernetesPlatform` Helm chart setting with the value `OpenShift` when using the `OpenShift` Kubernetes platform, for example `--set "kubernetesPlatform=OpenShift"`.
 This accommodates OpenShift security requirements.